RomanNahryshko/refurbish/documentation/docs/tech-docs-mvp/batch-intake/data-import.md

 3.  **Bulk Data Entry**: Initial data entry through manual bulk import, with ability to manually modify faults.
 4.  **Import Frequency**: Daily or per batch basis (flexible timing).
 5.  **Error Handling**: Basic validation and error reporting.
 6.  **Fault Modification**: After import, faults can be manually added, modified, or supplemented with visual inspection findings.

+For more details on the initial quality control checks, see the [Quality Control Process](../device-tracking/quality-control.md#initial-qc).